letpires/letpires/README.md

 ### Hey there 👋,

 I'm Letícia, but you can call me Leti.
-I have a degree in eng. civil, but currently I work as a Data Scientist at Sauter, developing machine learning models, using Python as the main language, and using GCP tools.
+I have a degree in eng. civil, but currently I work as a Data Scientist, developing machine learning models, using Python as the main language, and using GCP tools.
 </ul>
 I am passionate about technology and personal development.
 Thus, I am always looking for new ways of improvement, through books, media and others.
 I also created an Instagram to be able to share content, knowledge and learning about this world of technology, Data Science, productivity.
 I also love coffee and travels. ☕</ul>